-118. Does the software use passes or modes to describe quality levels?
+127. Does the software use passes or modes to describe quality levels?

 FLAAR prefers to use consistent terms that are standardized for all printers so that printshop owners, managers and printer operators have a fair chance of comparing speed vs quality.
 By not identifying the actual passes, or by defining pass in an atypical manner, this results, in effect, in hiding the reality of speed vs quality.
-Thus we commend Dilli for keeping with the traditional usage of the term pass(es).
+Thus we commend those companies that keep to, or return to, the traditional usage of the term pass(es).

-Increasingly other printer companies are not listing the passes that their printers run back and forth.
+Increasingly most printer companies are not listing the passes that their printers run back and forth.
 The definition of a pass is not consistent in any event: FLAAR defines a single pass as the movement of the printer carriage, while jetting ink, from one side to the other.
 There is a difference between "single pass" and "one pass" but that needs an entire article (one pass means a page-width row of non-moving printheads).